 As part of his practice, Chris routinely reviews police policies and procedures regarding pursuits, search and seizure, the use of force and other law enforcement topics.
 A contributing editor to The BULLETIN, the quarterly publication of the Pennsylvania Chiefs of Police Association, he is frequently called upon to present seminars and training to law enforcement and insurance professionals on topics from liability and defenses, to racial profiling and in-custody deaths.
 His expertise has also been utilized by numerous clients to review incident-specific information and police response, even prior to the initiation of a suit.
 These post-incident critiques are utilized both to identify training and policy needs, and in preparation for potential litigation.

 He attended Temple University School of Law in the evening while working full time for the Police Department, graduating in 2004.
-While at Temple Law, Chris served as a staff editor and eventually as editor in chief of the Temple Environmental Law and Technology Journal.
-He is a two-time recipient of the Barrister's Award for Trial Advocacy and won the Golden Prize at graduation for outstanding research and writing on a health care topic.
-Chris joined Marshall Dennehey Warner Coleman & Goggin in May of 2005 as an associate in the King of Prussia office.
+While at Temple Law, Chris served as a staff editor and eventually as editor-in-chief of the Temple Environmental Law and Technology Journal.
+He is a two-time recipient of the Barrister's Award for Trial Advocacy and won the Golden Prize at graduation for outstanding research and writing.
+Chris joined Marshall Dennehey Warner Coleman & Goggin in May of 2005 as an associate in the King of Prussia office, and has been a Shareholder in the Professional Liability Department since 2013.

 Significant Representative Matters